totalspectrum/spin2cpp/spinconvert/README.txt

 the Options menu.
 This always works for PASM output, and will work for C/C++ output only if you have PropGCC installed.
 The result has the same name as the PASM output file, but with an extension of ".binary".
-To run this binary file on your Propeller hardware you will have to use the Propeller Tool or some similar IDE, or use the propeller-load command line tool from PropGCC.
+To run this binary file on your Propeller hardware you can use the Propeller Tool or some similar IDE, or use the propeller-load command line tool from PropGCC.
+Alternatively, you can select "Run on device" from the "Run" menu, which will launch propeller-load automatically.

-Also under the Options menu is a selection for "LMM mode".
-If "LMM mode" is on, then the PASM output is run in "Large Memory Model", which means that the code is actually placed in Hub memory.
-This means you can run larger Spin programs (the output doesn't have to fit in the tiny Cog memory!) but comes at a cost: reading instructions from Hub memory slows the program down by about 4x.
+Also under the Options menu are selection for "PASM Options..." and "C/C++ Options...".

+The PASM options dialog box contains selectors for whether code goes in Cog memory or Hub memory.
+If the code goes in Hub memory then you can run larger Spin programs (the output doesn't have to fit in the tiny Cog memory!) but comes at a cost: reading instructions from Hub memory slows the program down by about 4x.
+There's also a selection for placing data in Cog or Hub memory; normally data should go in Hub memory, as doing byte or word access in Cog memory is not possible.

+Under C/C++ Options are selections for how to handle the DAT section (converting PASM assembler syntax to GAS syntax, or else compiling the DAT to an array of bytes 'binary blob') and how to handle variable names (Spin is case insensitive, whereas C is case sensitive, so all Spin variable names have to be converted to some standard form; either the case the variable is spelled with originally, or a "normalized" form as described in the spin2cpp documentation).
+There is also a checkbox asking spin2cpp to try to guess at C types; without this the compiler will use int32_t for all types, even pointers.

 The filename for the output is set automatically by changing the extension of the Spin file.
 For example, if the input is